 Gone are the days when grades were all that mattered.
 Today, schools, colleges and even employers are looking at applicants holistically.
-They prefer students who have gone above and beyond academics and demonstrated additional interest towards a subject about which they are passionate.
-Along with this, students should showcase abilities such as leadership and teamwork.
+They prefer students who have gone above and beyond academics and demonstrated additional interest in a subject about which they are passionate.
+Along with this, they want students who have showcased additional abilities such as leadership and teamwork.
 This is why identifying and helping your child develop interests and hobbies early on is important.

 How can I encourage my child to build on their interests?

 When thinking about an activity for your child, it is best to keep their interest in mind.
 Your child is likely to already be engaged in some extracurricular activities such as playing a musical instrument or participating in a sport.
 They can either continue to explore these extracurricular activities or spend time exposing themselves to new activities.
 Once your child identifies a few activities, they should pick two and build on those over the next few years.
 It is important to remember that the reasons for choosing an extracurricular activity are often more important than the specifics of what it entails.
 For example, if your child is interested in computer science and is personally affected by people suffering from autism, then they can create a medical device to track when the person needs to take their medication.
 This would create a bigger impact as compared to working on a project where there is no personal connection.